Important Information Regarding Proof Of Citizenship

 A person is not required to submit proof of citizenship with the voter registration form, but failure to do so means the person will only be eligible to vote in federal elections (known as being a “federal only” voter).
 A “federal only” voter will become eligible to vote a “full ballot” in all federal, state, county and local elections if he or she later provides valid proof of citizenship to the appropriate County Recorder’s office.

-Federal only voters may use the Federal Voter Registration form, available here:
+Individuals wishing to register as federal only voters may use the Federal Voter Registration form, available here: